 |Not subject to income tax||Not subject to income or estate tax|

 |Accomplished via rollover/distribution from IRA directly to charity||Accomplished by naming charity as designated beneficiary for all or part of the retirement plan|

 |Contact plan administrator for rollover paperwork||Contact plan administrator for proper beneficiary designation form|

 |Must be 70½ or older||Can designate at any time but charity will only benefit at your passing|

-*Want to take advantage of the charitable IRA rollover but only have a 401K/403B rather than an IRA?
+*Want to take advantage of the IRA Charitable Rollover but only have a 401K/403B rather than an IRA?
 See if you can roll your 401K/403B into a qualified IRA—note, you will need to do this the year prior to making an IRA Charitable Rollover.
 In addition, if you are still working and contributing to your retirement plan, this may reduce the amount that can qualify for an IRA Charitable Rollover.